Ovusi/Pysces_Ransomware/README.md

 5. Deletes itself (ransomware) after infecting the system and delivering the ransom message and note.
 This is to avoid the malware being recovered by malware analysts for dissection.

+6. Scans for hosts on LAN and tries to connect via FTP port and brute forces it's password.
+If successful, it encrypts all files on the network.
 Thank you.